BC tidal areas 27 and 127 - Cape Scott, Quatsino: Recreational fishing limits, openings and closures

 - Check the restrictions tables for special exceptions and more detailed regulations.
 Make sure you know the:

-- (d) Daily limit: The maximum number of a given fish species that a person is allowed to keep in one day.
+- Daily limit: The maximum number of a given fish species that a person is allowed to keep in one day.

-- (p) Possession limit: The maximum number of fish you can have in your possession at any given time, except for what is at your ordinary residence.
+- Daily possession limit: The maximum number of fish you can have in your possession at any given time, except for what is at your ordinary residence.
+The possession limit for most species is double the daily limit.

-- (a) Annual limit: The total amount of fish of a certain species that may be caught and retained during the course of a fishing year which commences on April 1 and ends the following March 31.
+- Annual limit: The total amount of fish of a certain species that may be caught and retained during the course of a fishing year which starts on April 1 and ends the following March 31.
+Check "Restrictions" under each section for annual limits by species.

 - Get to know the locations of protected areas.
 Permanent fishing restrictions are in effect in these areas to protect fish and fish habitat.